chinmayhegde/fodl/_posts/2022-01-18-representation01.md

   Repeat this fitting procedure $\lceil \frac{n}{d} \rceil$ times and we are done.
 {:.proof}

 **Remark**{:.label #MemorizationRem1}
 The above construction is somewhat wacky/combinatorial.
 The weights of each neuron was picked myopically (we never revisited data points) and locally (each neuron only depended on a small subset of data points).
 {:.remark}

-**Remark**{:.label #MemorizationRem2}
-Since the network has $O(n)$ parameters and we need to memorize $n$ labels, this construction is essentially optimal.
-For a formal proof, see Sontag[^sontag]. *Note: not technically correct; we can get better by "bit stuffing".*
-{:.remark}

-**Remark**{:.label #MemorizationRem4}
-Using only one hidden layer of neurons, we got (essentially) best-possible memorization.
-So does depth buy us anything at all?
-We will revisit this in Chapter 3.
-{:.remark}

 **Remark**{:.label #MemorizationRem3}
-The above construction says very little about how large typical networks need to be for "typical" learning algorithms (such as SGD) to succeed.
+The above construction says very little about how large networks need to be in order for "typical" learning algorithms (such as SGD) to succeed.
 We will revisit this in the Optimization chapters.
+For a recent result exploring the properties of "typical" gradient-based learning methods in the $O(n/d)$ regime, see here[^hong].
 {:.remark}

 **Remark**{:.label #MemorizationRem5}